stackbit-projects/testv2-af329/content/pages/index.md

     variant: variant-a
     colors: colors-a
     title: Services & Experiences
-    subtitle: "Like we said, it's more than just fishing"
+    subtitle: 'Like we said, it''s more than just fishing'
     actions:
       - type: Button
         label: View all